AviatrixSystems/Docs/HowTos/tgw_plan.rst

 TGW Orchestrator Plan
 =========================================================

 TGW Orchestrator Plan is the first stage in deploying a Transit Network using TGW.
+After you go through the Plan stage configuration, you can proceed to the `Build stage <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ to attach VPCs.

 For background information, refer to `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.

+The plan stage consists of three sections:

+ - Create AWS TGW.
+This is the only must do section in Plan before you start to Build (attach VPCs) and consists of `Step 1 <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-aws-tgw>`_.
+In this section, an AWS TGW and three connected Security Domains are created.

+ - Create Segmented Network.
+This is an optional section.
+It consists of `Step 2 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-create-a-new-security-domain>`_ and `Step 3 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-build-your-domain-connection-policies>`_.
+This section creates your own additional Security Domains and define Connection policies.
+This section is entirely modular and you can modify at any time.

+ - Create Hybrid Connection.
+This is an optional section.
+It consists of `Step 4 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-setup-aviatrix-transit-gw>`_, `Step 5 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_ and `Step 6 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-attach-aviatrix-transit-gw-to-tgw>`_.
+This section launches an Aviatrix Transit Gateway at the edge VPC and build hybrid connection to on-prem.
+If you need hybrid connectivity, Step 4, 5 and 6 must all be executed and in sequence to complete.

 In the planning stage, think about what network segmentation you need to achieve.
 For example, do you need to segment Dev/QA VPCs from your Prod VPCs, i.e., no connectivity is allowed between these VPCs in each group?
 The plan stage creates TGW and TGW route tables in AWS.
 There is no charge either by AWS or Aviatrix.

-If you have not decided, no worries, proceed to build a full mesh network by using the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_.
+If you have not decided on network segmentation, no worries, proceed to build a full mesh network by using the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_.

 .. tip::